gabrielegoletto/AMEGO/README.md

 AMEGO extraction can be customized by adjusting configuration parameters.
 You can modify the configuration either by directly changing the values in the [default.yaml](./configs/default.yaml) file or by passing arguments via the command line interface (CLI).

 **1. Preparation (for new videos only)**
 This script extracts frames from a video (resized to 456x256), computes the optical flow using FlowFormer, and extracts hand-object bounding boxes.
-It is a shortcut for automatically computing steps 1 to 3 above.
+It is a shortcut for automatically computing steps 2 and 3 above.
 ```bash
 bash prepare_video.py <video_path> <video_fps>
 ```